 The case was postponed for further analysis.
 At least Finland and Sweden expressed their interest.

 The latest proposed Finnish change would remove DRG 482O (C01O) and result in the assingment of the cases to outpatient DRG's Cases with only tracheostomy would quite often be assigned to DRG 477O.
 Cases assioated with other interventions would be assinged based on the MDC of the principal dx and the intervention to different outpatient surgical DRG's (mot often in MDC 04)

 If this is OK for Finland the change can be done form NordDRG FIN alone.

-#9 Updated by Mats Fernström almost 3 years ago
+#9 Updated by Mats Fernström over 3 years ago

 - File Appendix #454.xlsx added